 Also of interest is that Waukesha has more people living here who work in computers and math than 95% of the places in the US.

 Waukesha is a very ethnically-diverse city.
 The people who call Waukesha home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waukesha residents report their race to be White, followed by Asian.
 Waukesha also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.69% of the city’s residents.
-Important ancestries of people in Waukesha include Polish, Irish, Italian, and English.
+People of Hispanic or Latino origin account for 12.93% of the city’s residents.
+Important ancestries of people in Waukesha include German, Irish, Polish, English, and Italian.

 The most common language spoken in Waukesha is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.